mof-selvi/hpclab/README.md

 # hpclab
 This repo is a document that shows how to run Python codes in an HPC Lab under Slurm.

 There are 2 ways to run a Python code in a Slurm-based HPC Lab.
-Either put your script to the queue or connect to a node and run it directly.
+Either put your script to the queue, or connect to a node and run it directly.

 ## Putting a script to the process queue ( [files](Queue) )
 - Let's say, you have a file named "run.py".